-Most expats moving to Taiwan will obtain a work permit through the help of an employer, which removes much of the stress and tension normally caused by this bureaucratic labyrinth.
+Expats looking to take up employment will need a work permit for Taiwan.
+Most foreigners moving to Taiwan obtain a work permit with the help of an employer, which removes much of the stress and tension normally caused by navigating government bureaucracy.

-Over the past decade, the country has made large strides to allow more leeway for international companies to fulfil their staffing needs with foreign nationals.
-The application process for work permits has been streamlined and many restrictions have been relaxed or even lifted for multinationals.
+Over the past decade, Taiwan has made large strides in allowing more leeway for international companies to fulfil their staffing needs with foreign nationals.
+The application process for work permits has been streamlined, and many restrictions have been relaxed or even lifted for multinationals.

 Getting an Alien Resident Certificate in Taiwan

-However, in order to become a legal permanent resident and receive an ARC, expats must fulfil the following criteria at a minimum:
+In order to become a legal permanent resident and receive an ARC, however, expats must fulfil the following criteria at a minimum:

 Pass a health check (not necessary for those from visa waiver countries or in possession of a residence visa)